ianbrandt/javafx-gradle-configuration/README.md

 and
 [attribute disambiguation rules](https://docs.gradle.org/current/userguide/variant_attributes.html#sec:abm-disambiguation-rules)
 to select correct the JavaFX artifacts for the current OS and architecture.
-This is broken out as components with native variants besides JavaFX may want to use the same variant disambiguation approach.
+This is broken out because components with native variants besides JavaFX may want to use the same variant disambiguation approach.

 See
 [JavaFXNonModularApplicationPlugin.kt](build-logic/src/main/kotlin/com/ianbrandt/buildlogic/plugins/javafx/JavaFXNonModularApplicationPlugin.kt)